Neighborhood Database from Urban Mapping

 Urban Mapping’s Neighborhood Database defines boundaries in a way that accounts for the informal nature of urban geography.
 Through recognizing that a location can technically be in two or more neighborhoods, they are able to eliminate binary boundaries and replace them with conditional boundaries.
 These conditional boundaries incorporate the fuzzy space that exists between neighborhoods and where neighborhood overlap occurs.
 This results in neighborhood boundaries that are not only more realistic and accurate, but also more in tune with the way people view informal space.

-- Esri - shape (.shp) and File GeoDatabase format - (1 TB limit per dataset).
-Must have version 9.2
+- Esri - shape (.shp) and File Geodatabase format

 - Oracle 11g or 10g - Transportable Tablespaces or Import Version